top of page

 Can I legally manage someone else’s money?

 We must have legal authority to manage someone’s money.
-This can be obtained by getting permission from the person we care for and following the necessary legal processes.
+This can be obtained by getting permission from the person we care for and following the necessary legal processes such as becoming their Lasting Power of Attorney.

 What is a Lasting Power of Attorney (LPA)?